celery/celery/docs/userguide/tasks.rst

-    For this reason you should probably encrypt your message if it contains sensitive information, or in this example with a credit card number the actual number could be stored in a secure store that you retrieve in the task itself.
+    For this reason you should probably encrypt your message if it contains sensitive information, or in this example with a credit card number the actual number could be stored encrypted in a secure store that you retrieve and decrypt in the task itself.

 .. _task-retry: